Semaglutide & Tirzepatide from Yucca · US-licensed clinicians · From $129/mo · Ships in 2–4 days

 • Primary mechanism is anti-apoptotic: Humanin binds and neutralizes pro-apoptotic proteins (BAX, tBID) and activates cell-survival signaling through a tripartite receptor complex (gp130 / WSX1 / CNTFR)

 • Extends lifespan in C. elegans through autophagy activation (the cellular cleanup process).
-This is the first peptide to show a lifespan extension mechanism involving autophagy
+This is the first peptide shown to extend lifespan via autophagy

 • Typical community dose is 0.5 to 2 mg subcutaneously, often weekly rather than daily.
 Cycling is standard.
-No FDA approval
+No FDA approval, no completed Phase 2 or 3 human trials as of May 2026

-This page is the full 2026 reference on Humanin peptide: discovery, chemistry, mechanism, every documented benefit, community dosing, side effects, contraindications, comparison to other longevity peptides including MOTS-c, and research status.
+This page is the full 2026 reference on Humanin peptide: discovery, chemistry, mechanism, every documented benefit, the centenarian and biomarker data, community dosing, side effects, contraindications, comparison to other longevity peptides including MOTS-c, and current research status.

 What Is Humanin?